alxklk/Uoroboro/README.md

 in the folder with shaders

-Press space to switch to nest blur mask
+Press space to switch to next blur mask